turag-ev/TURAG-Feldbus/README.md

 * copy the file _TURAG-Feldbus/src/feldbus/device/feldbus_config.h_ into to a different directory (e.g. next to your main.c file), remove the compiler error at the top of the file and adjust it to your needs
 * make sure the directory containing the new feldbus_config.h file is visible to the compiler as an include path.

-Notes when using STM32CubeIDE: keep in mind that include paths are set separately for languages and configurations.
+Note for users of STM32CubeIDE: keep in mind that include paths are set separately for languages and configurations.